 If you are here right now chances are something went wrong for you in a criminal trial, and the verdict was not want you were expecting.
 Presuming this, you have options.
 If you have pled guilty, or have been convicted after trial, you have the right to file an appeal.
 The grounds you raise for this type of relief must be based on a legal defect in the proceedings, such as the Judge made a mistake in a ruling, or the Judge made a mistake by denying a Motion.
 You can raise issues about errors that happened at any time during the legal proceedings that were raised to the trial court, ranging from before the cops locked you up through what the Judge did at sentencing.
 You cannot raise issues about mistakes that your lawyer made.
 And you cannot typically raise issues that were not raised before the trial judge.

 If you believe there was a mistake in your trial, or in a legal issue in your case, contact Appeals Attorney Adam Toraya at The Law Offices of Howard Bailey at 973-982-1200 for a free phone consultation.
-He’s a New Jersey Appeals Lawyer You Can Turn to for a powerful appeal of your case.
+He’s a New Jersey Appeals Lawyer you can turn to for a powerful appeal of your case.
 If you prefer to discuss through email use our Strategy Session Form and list the particulars about why you wish to appeal, and Mr. Toraya or Mr. Bailey will be back to you promptly.
 No charge and no obligation.

 Mr. Bailey and Mr. Toraya have represented numerous clients during appeals before both the NJ Appellate Division and the NJ Superior Court Law Division.
 If you have questions about whether you have a basis to file an appeal, contact The Law Offices of Howard Bailey at 973-982-1200 for a free consultation.

 What Court is My Appeal Being Heard In?